JGoutin/airfs/docs/getting_started.rst

 Storage that does not require configuration is automatically mounted.

 All storage parameters must be defined in a ``storage_parameters`` dictionary.
-This dictionary must be transmitted either to the ``pycosio.mount`` function or when a file is opened using the ``pycosio.open`` function.
+This dictionary must be transmitted either to the ``airfs.mount`` function or when a file is opened using the ``airfs.open`` function.

 Once mounted, all functions can be used without the needs to pass the ``storage_parameters`` dictionary.